elegantalchemist/literaryclock/README.md

 ```

 * This should be total extent of SSH/terminal needed - adding timelit.sh to a one minute cronjob
-* Once the kindle has rebooted, shift (and relase) and C should start the clock.
+* Once the kindle has rebooted, shift (and release) and C should start the clock.

 ## Credits
 * The original project instructables by tjaap - https://www.instructables.com/Literary-Clock-Made-From-E-reader/